-For the Improved Aesthetics Benefit, each parcel is considered to receive an Aesthetics Benefit Factor of one (1) if the parcel fronts a street on which the existing overhead utilities will be removed and undergrounded as part of this project.
-The parcels Aesthetics Benefit Factor is multiplied by the parcels adjusted parcel area to determine the "Aesthetics Benefit Area".
+For the Improved Aesthetics Benefit, each parcel is considered to receive an Aesthetics Benefit Factor of one (1) if the parcel is directly adjacent to or has frontage facing the existing overhead utilities which will be removed and undergrounded as part of this project.
+The parcels Aesthetics Benefit Factor is multiplied by the parcels area to determine the "Aesthetics Benefit Area".

-For the "Additional Safety Benefit", each parcel is considered to receive one (1) Safety Benefit Factor if the parcel has a frontage along which the existing overhead utilities will be removed and access by emergency vehicles can also be blocked by downed power lines.
-The parcels Safety Benefit Factor is multiplied by the average adjusted parcel size within the District, 7,761 square feet, to determine the "Safety Benefit Area".
+For the "Additional Safety Benefit", each parcel is considered to receive one (1) Safety Benefit Factor if the parcel has a frontage along which the existing overhead utilities will be removed and have existing overhead utilities that will be removed along the properties primary ingress/egress route.
+The parcels Safety Benefit Factor is multiplied by the average parcel size within the District, 6,855 square feet, to determine the "Safety Benefit Area".

 For the Connection Benefit, each parcel is assigned one (1) Connection Benefit Factor if the parcel will connect to the underground system constructed as a result of this project.
-The parcels Connection Benefit Factor is multiplied by the average adjusted parcel area within the District, 7,761 square feet, to determine "Connection Benefit Area".
+The parcels Connection Benefit Factor is multiplied by the average parcel area within the District, 6,855 square feet, to determine "Connection Benefit Area".